bojunz/2022Fall_projects/README.md

 ![image](https://github.com/yibow5/2022Fall_projects/blob/main/Images/Sceniro1.png)<br><img src="https://github.com/yibow5/2022Fall_projects/blob/main/Images/Scenario1.1.png" width="500" height="250">

 ## Conclusion
+* Average length for fish caught in winter is 439.08mm <br>
+* Average length for fish caught in summer is 426.76mm <br>
+* Winter is the winner.<br>
+* According to the simulation result, hypothesis 1 is verified.<br>
-The output dataframe and final result is written to record.txt file.
+#### The output dataframe and final result is written to record.txt file.